assamite/cc-course-UH17/docs/source/assignments.rst

        Aspects of Self-awareness: An Anatomy of Metacreative Systems. <http://computationalcreativity.net/iccc2017/ICCC_17_accepted_submissions/ICCC-17_paper_25.pdf>`_
        The Eighth International Conference on Computational Creativity (ICCC), 189-196.
 Atlanta, GA, June 2017.

-    #. | Figurative language:

-       `Tony Veale: Creative Language Retrieval: A Robust Hybrid of Information Retrieval and Linguistic Creativity. <http://afflatus.ucd.ie/Papers/Creative%20Retrieval%20ACL%202011.pdf>`_
-       In Proceedings of the ACL’2011, the 49th Annual Meeting of the Association for Computational Linguistics:
-       Human Language Technologies, 278-287, Portland, Oregon, USA, June 2011.

     #. | Evaluation of creative processes, the FACE model: